-The Chatham Economic Development Corporation (EDC) is a nonprofit, not a county department.
+The Chatham Economic Development Corporation is a nonprofit, not a county department.
 There are different models in other parts of North Carolina.
-The EDC asked for an additional position who was to be the VinFast point person.
+The Chatham Economic Development Corporation asked for an additional position who was to be the VinFast point person.
 It was poorly justified and not well explained.
-At the EDC board retreat they discussed funding a business retention position through the capital campaign funds and then have further discussion with the County about the VinFast position.
+At the Chatham Economic Development Corporation board retreat they discussed funding a business retention position through the capital campaign funds and then having further discussion with the County about the VinFast position.
 A position is needed but could be accomplished with a contracted position.
-Chair Howard asked if the County will need another position when something lands at CAM.
+Chair Howard asked if the County would need another position when something lands at CAM.
 She mentioned the possibility of an intergovernmental liaison position.
 The County really lost something when Debra Henzey left.
 The County needs someone that focuses on those relationships and conversations.
 Chair Howard used New Hanover County as an example.
 Staff will start looking at the Association of County Commissioners for people we can employee for an intergovernmental position.

-Commissioner Hales asked if the Soil and Water Conservation District expends any funds.
+Commissioner Hales asked if the Soil and Water Conservation District expend any funds.
 She knows the district does best management practices.
 She asked if the district ever purchases any land.
 Mr. Lindley mentioned the district provides educational and technical assistance to landowners/users.

 Commissioner Hales asked what the sustainability goals are.
 Mr. Lindley noted Environmental Quality Director Kevin Lindley is the only person working on sustainability for the County.
-He is working on solar power with TJCOG, the Keep America Beautiful program, and he is also involved with SSDN.
+He is working on solar power with Tringle J Council of Government, the Keep America Beautiful program, and he is also involved with SSDN.
 Department heads go through him when they are looking to add to their fleet.